WELCOME FROM THE INTERIM DIRECTOR

-Welcome to the English Language and Foundation Studies Centre (ELFS) at the University of Newcastle.
-Bringing together a wide range of academic expertise, ELFS is part of the University of Newcastle's Academic Division and incorporates the Language Centre and Foundation Studies.
-Our aim is to provide both Australian and international students with an exciting range of academic options for study in a supportive educational environment, which will enable them to access University study.
+I am delighted to welcome you to the English Language and Foundation Studies Centre (ELFS) at the University of Newcastle, which incorporates our Language Centres and Foundation Studies programs.
+Our aim is to provide both Australian and international students with an exciting range of educational experiences and to enable access to University study.
+We are committed to providing you with an engaging and enjoyable learning experience.

 HELPING PEOPLE ACHIEVE THEIR DREAM OF TERTIARY STUDY